cnunlp/Discourse-Self-Attention-For-Discourse-Element-Identification/README.md

 # Chinese Essay Dataset For Discourse Element Identification

-A Chinese argumentative student essay code and dataset for Discourse Element Identification.
+This project includes the dataset and source code for the paper [Discourse Self-Attention for Discourse Element Identification in Argumentative Student Essays](https://www.aclweb.org/anthology/2020.emnlp-main.225/).

-The paper [Discourse Self-Attention for Discourse Element Identification in Argumentative Student Essays](https://www.aclweb.org/anthology/2020.emnlp-main.225/) describes the detail of the method and dataset.
+Detail informatin please refers to the paper.

 # Dataset